 What is a salt dome?
 To understand, we have to go back in history about 190 million years when the Gulf of Mexico was a very shallow sea.
 The hot dry climate at that time caused a lot of evaporation, depositing a thick layer of salt on the sea floor.

 As the Gulf of Mexico deepened and rivers began to flow from the land to the sea, mud, sand, and silt were steadily deposited over the salt layers.
 Eventually, pressures from these denser overlying sediments became great enough that the salt layers began to push upward.
 In some places the salt layers broke through completely, while in others they simply forced the seafloor to bulge upward in distinct domes.

 Video animation of salt dome formation at East Flower Garden Bank (Video Description).
 Credit: Visual Candy/FGBNMS

 The shape of the salt deposit, or salt diapir, is most often a cylindrical form about 1/2 to 2 miles across.
 Movement of this salt "plug" causes faults and cracks in the overlying and surrounding rock, allowing pathways for trapped oil and gas to travel and collect.
 This is what makes the banks hotspots for oil and gas exploration.

-How close is the salt to the earth's surface (i.e. the sea floor)?
-That varies by location.
-At some sites the salt lies only a few feet beneath the sea floor sediments.
-In others, it may lie over 10,000 feet deep.
 At East Flower Garden Bank, it is close enough to the the seafloor that we have a brine seep.
-At that location, about 240 feet deep, super salty water seeps out of the seafloor and settles into a lake about 10 inches deep along the east flank of the bank.
+At that location, about 240 feet deep (73 meters), super salty water (over 200 ppt) seeps out of the seafloor and settles into a pool up to 10 inches deep along the east flank of the bank.

-Salt domes occur across the continental shelf of the northwestern Gulf of Mexico.
-Some salt domes even occur on land--High Island, TX and Avery Island, LA are two examples.
+Salt domes occur across the continental shelf of the northwestern Gulf of Mexico and some even occur on land--High Island, TX and Avery Island, LA are two examples.